davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.wordplay/index.md

 For full credit, your project should observe the following requirements.

 - The starter code provides you with a file containing the English dictionary formatted as an array.
-It's easy to include this in your code.
-Create an `index.html` file that first includes the dictionary file, and then includes your own `app.js` file.
+It's easy to include this in your code: Create an `index.html` file that first includes the dictionary's `.js` file in a `<script>` tag, and then include your own `app.js` file in another `<script>` tag.

 - The game starts by randomly selecting a 6-letter root word from the English dictionary.
 This word is not revealed to the user.